 Finally, despite its prime location and storied past, The City College's MFA program is dedicated to remaining at a fraction of the cost of similar programs in New York City.
 We welcome our MFA's to attend the program wholly at their own pace, as fulltime or part-time students.
 We believe in access and opportunity not for just a select few, but for all those who believe in the life of literature and who take the craft of writing seriously.

 Salar Abdoh, Linsey Abrams, Lyn Di Iorio, Keith Gandal, Mark Jay Mirsky, Emily Raboteau

 Michelle Valladares, Cynthia Zarin

 Guest Faculty: Marc Palmieri

 Program Requirements1.
-Forty-two credits are required for the degree: Creative Writing Workshops: 15 / Critical Practice Seminars: 9 / Literature Seminars: 15 / Thesis Tutorial: 3.
+Forty-two credits are required for the degree: 15 credits of Creative Writing Workshops, 9 credits of Critical Practice Seminars, 15 credits of Literature Seminars, 3 credits of Thesis Tutorial.
 The Graduate English courses are worth three credits each.

-2. The thesis must be a mature, substantial body of work: a collection of stories or poems, or a novel.
-The student will ask a faculty member to be the mentor and will, in consultation with the mentor, decide on a project.
+2. The thesis must be a mature, substantial body of work.
+The student will ask a faculty member to be the mentor and, in consultation with the mentor, decide on a project.

 3. There is no foreign language requirement for M.F.A. students who enrolled in Fall 2011 or subsequent semesters.
-(Note: students who enrolled before Fall 2011 must pass a foreign language translation exam, given once a semester, or receive a grade of B or above in the translation workshop before the M.F.A. degree can be earned.)
+Note: students who enrolled before Fall 2011 must pass a foreign language translation exam, or receive a grade of B or above in the Translation Workshop before the M.F.A. degree can be earned.